OSHA Lockout Tagout Violations: Penalties, How Citations Work, and How to Fix Them

 per violation

 The employer has been cited for a substantially similar violation within the past five years.
-If OSHA cited you for missing machine-specific procedures last time and finds the same issue again, expect dramatically higher penalties.
+Cited for missing machine-specific procedures last time and OSHA finds the same issue again?
+Expect dramatically higher penalties.

 Failure to Abate